 Taxation Rules in Spain

 Companies in Spain are subject to various taxes at both the national and municipal levels, including corporate income tax, branch profit tax, and value-added tax (VAT).
 The corporate income tax rate is 25%, and the VAT rate is 21%.
-Businesses must also pay capital tax, transfer tax, real property tax, and other local government taxes.
+Businesses must also pay a capital tax of 1%, a transfer tax between 6 and 11%, a real property tax of 3%, and other local government taxes.

 Spain has a progressive income tax rate that increases as an employee’s salary increases.
 Any income earned by non-residents is also subject to withholding tax (WHT) requirements.
 From 19% in dividends and interest to 24% in royalties, you’ll need to watch for these laws that could impact non-residents on your team.